DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ---

-While following the main documentation, users have a choice to use or not to use the [_Interface_](INTERFACE.md) section of the add-on.
-For Wabbajack users this section is enabled by default, but if you don't like a mod or two, you are free to disable them according to provided instructions in the documentation.
+You have a choice to use or not to use the mods under _Interface Extended_ section of the fork.
+It is enabled by default, but if you don't like a mod or two, you are free to disable them according to the information found [here](INTERFACE.md).

 ---